Kerwood/pinniped-chart/README.md

 # pinniped-chart
-Helm charts for installing Pinniped
+Helm charts for installing Supervisor and Concierge.